 Position a rack in the lower third of your oven and preheat to 350°F/180°C. Line with parchment paper the bottom and sides of a 8x8-inch baking pan.
 Set aside.

-Add butter, sweetener, cocoa powder and salt to a medium heatproof bowl.
+Add butter, sweetener (use lower amount for keto adapted sweetness and larger for more traditional sweet tooth), cocoa powder and salt to a medium heatproof bowl.
 Melt over a water bath or using the microwave.
 You will want to heat it up until all the butter and sweetener has melted and the mixture is well incorporated.
 Remove from heat and allow the mixture to cool slightly.

 Add one egg at a time, stirring well after each one until completely incorporated.
 Add almond flour, stirring vigorously until fully blended (about a minute).
 Pour into prepared pan.